EranGrin/vue-web-component-wrapper/plugin/README.md

 import { defaultRoutes} from './main.routes.js'
 import {store} from './store/index.js' import { defineCustomElement as VueDefineCustomElement, h, createApp, getCurrentInstance } from 'vue';
-import { createWebComponent } from 'vue3-web-component-wrapper';
+import { createWebComponent } from 'vue-web-component-wrapper';
 ```

 Next, create the necessary instances and use your plugin: